Updating the Appliance

 If the system updates include a modification of the kernel of the operating system, you need to reboot the Appliance to load the new kernel.
 Refer to the chapter on rebooting the Appliance below.

 Updating Engine, Portal and Web Console

 To manually update the Nexthink components of each Appliance:

-- Connect to the Portal Appliance with any SCP client and copy the offline update package (tgz file) to /home/nexthink/.
+- Connect to the corresponding Appliance to update with your favorite SCP client and copy the offline update package (tgz file) to /home/nexthink/.
 Make sure that you copy the offline update package and not the offline installation package.
 The latter is designed for a clean install only, not for an update.

 - Untar the offline update package:

 - Ensure that the installation script is executable: